I have firsthand experience with both sides of the alcoholism scenario: with family members as well as myself (I'm now in recovery).

 You likely didn't develop your habit overnight, so don't expect to break it overnight either.
 It takes time, patience, and work.
 Yes, work.
 You need to be committed to changing yourself.

-If at first, you don't succeed, try something different.
+If at first you don't succeed, try something different.
 For some people, attending 12-Step (AA or NA) meetings is enough.
-However, many sufferers require more help.
+However, many individuals require more help.
 You can try an outpatient program where you take classes to learn about yourself and addiction.
 These programs will test you to make sure you're not using between sessions.
 For some people, this level of accountability is sufficient.

 For others, an inpatient rehabilitation (aka rehab) is needed.
 These 30, 60 or 90-day programs immerse you in the recovery process.
 One to three months in a drug/alcohol-free environment can be a great way to jumpstart your clean and sober life.